mgechev/blog.mgechev.com/content/story/_index.md

       <section>
         <img src="/images/story/gde.png">
         <p>
-          Because of my constant contributions to Angular and related projects, my frequent talks on international conferences, popular blog, published book and other achievements, Jeff Cross from the Angular team invited me to join as a Google Developer Expert.
+          Because of my constant contributions to Angular and related projects, my frequent talks on international conferences, a popular blog, published book and other achievements, Jeff Cross from the Angular team invited me to join as a Google Developer Expert.
         </p>
         <p>
           I really appreciated the invitation and went through the process as quickly as possible.
-Although, that was an amazing recognition from Google, I got even more thrilled by the opportunity to join the Angular organization on GitHub as a member with write access to the <a>mobile-toolkit</a> repository.
+Although that was an amazing recognition from Google, I got even more thrilled by the opportunity to join the Angular organization on GitHub as a member with write access to the <a>mobile-toolkit</a> repository.
 This gave me the opportunity to create value with bigger reach!
         </p>
       </section>
     </section>